SarveshSM2111/Music_Player/README.md

-# Spotify Web Player Clone
+# Music Player Clone

-A front-end clone project of the Spotify Web Player.
+A front-end clone project of a music player.
 The project was created using React.
-This is my first big React.js project.

 ## Preview Link
 - [Spotify Web Player Clone](https://spotify-clone-oguz3.web.app/)